Cost of Living in New Hampshire

 Climate and Quality of Life in New Hampshire

-The climate in New Hampshire features average high temperatures of 52°F and average lows of 30°F, creating cold conditions for much of the year.
+The climate in New Hampshire features average high temperatures of 52 degrees Fahrenheit and average lows of 30 degrees, creating cold conditions for much of the year.
 Residents enjoy approximately 195 sunny days per year and can expect around 125 rainy days annually.
-New Hampshire receives a moderate amount of sunshine throughout the year, providing a balance of clear days for outdoor activities and overcast periods.
-The frequent precipitation means residents should plan for weather-related expenses such as quality rain gear, home waterproofing, and potentially higher auto insurance rates in flood-prone areas.
+A moderate amount of sunshine throughout the year provides a balance of clear days for outdoor recreation and overcast periods.
+Frequent precipitation means residents should plan for weather-related expenses such as quality rain gear, home waterproofing, and potentially higher auto insurance in flood-prone areas.
+Climate also directly affects costs: the temperate climate helps moderate energy costs, with neither extreme heating nor oppressive cooling demands.
+Turning to quality of life, New Hampshire ranks 4th overall among all 50 states — among the top ten in the nation.
+The education system ranks 4th nationally (among the top ten in the nation).
+Strong schools are a major draw for families and contribute to economic vitality through workforce development.
+Healthcare quality ranks 7th (among the top ten in the nation).
+Excellent healthcare infrastructure provides access to top-tier hospitals, specialists, and preventive care.
+The crime index of 16.8 indicates a relatively safe living environment with lower rates of both property and violent crime.

 Is New Hampshire Right for You?